xtreme22886/SmartThings_Unifi-Presence-REST/README.md

 10. Choose a local port to use in the **Port Settings** tab (ex: **9443**)
 11. Click on **Apply** => **Next** => **Apply**

+## Testing

+Once you have a Docker container running the above image, you can verify things are working correctly but browsing to the IP address of your Docker with the port of the container.
+Browsing to that website should respond back with a *Hello World* message.

 ## Built With

 * [FastAPI](https://fastapi.tiangolo.com/) - Web framework for building APIs